How to increase your analytics team’s productivity by sharing and reusing data sets

-Data sharing and reuse encourages more connection and collaboration between analysts, resulting in important new findings for an enterprise.
+Data sharing and reuse encourage more connection and collaboration between analysts, resulting in important new findings for an enterprise.
 Sharing resources is also incredibly efficient.
 Furthermore, this reuse of assets will dramatically increase data acquisition ROI as departments pool budgets to make costly data purchasing decisions.
 Even with all these benefits, business practitioners, specifically analytics managers, hardly consider interdepartmental data sharing and reuse.

 The previous challenges associated with sharing data no longer exist and yet persist in analytics managers’ minds.
 There will always be the need for teams to protect specific data for the sake of privacy and confidentiality.
-That aside, the perceived problems around sharing and reusing data in organizations are now solved by off-the-shelf solutions, like Datameer Spotlight, which are available today.
+That aside, the perceived problems around sharing and reusing data in organizations are now solved by off-the-shelf solutions, like Datameer, which are available today.

 Challenge The Status Quo